Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Rolling.
 - [x] Rolling with additional batch.

 ### A company asks a SysOps administrator to ensure that AWS CloudTrail files are not tampered with after they are created.
 Currently, the company uses AWS Identity and Access Management (IAM) to restrict access to specific trails.
-The company’s security team needs the ability to trace the integrity of each file.
+The company's security team needs the ability to trace the integrity of each file.
 What is the MOST operationally efficient solution that meets these requirements?

 - [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule that invokes an AWS Lambda function when a new file is delivered.
 Configure the Lambda function to compute an MD5 hash check on the file and store the result in an Amazon DynamoDB table.
 The security team can use the values that are stored in DynamoDB to verify the integrity of the delivered files.
 - [ ] Create an AWS Lambda function that is invoked each time a new file is delivered to the CloudTrail bucket.
 Configure the Lambda function to compute an MD5 hash check on the file and store the result as a tag in an Amazon S3 object.
 The security team can use the information in the tag to verify the integrity of the delivered files.